About Costa Rica

 Tipping

-Tipping is not required in restaurants or for taxis in Costa Rica, but tour bus drivers, bartenders, bellhops and cleaning staff, guides, and airport personnel that help with your luggage should all be tipped.
+drivers, guides, and instructors should all be tipped.
 Guidelines are as follows: Airport Personnel - $1 per bag.
-Bartenders - $1.
+Bartenders - $1 per drink.
 Bellhops - $1 per bag.
-Cleaning Staff - $2 to $5 per night.
-Tour Bus Drivers - $5 to $10 per day.
-Tour Guides - $20 to $25 per person per day.
+Cleaning Staff - $2 to $3 per night.
+Drivers - $5 to $10 per day.
+Guides and instructors - $25 to $30 per person per day.

 Traveler's Cheques